 - Re Cut: There are three, yes THREE different cuts of the film, the only difference being the amount of stock footage.

 - Japanese theatrical edition: 72 minutes (available on R2 DVD).
-Stock footage sequence is more of a montage than a clip show.
-Different score than the other two cuts.
+Only Gamera's emergence and Eiichi's rescue are shown.
+Different music track than the other two cuts.

 - "Extended" edition (version currently used): 81 minutes.
 Includes the two Barugon battles, but only the first Gyaos battle.

-- International edition (version used for foreign releases and the AI-TV version): 90 minutes.
+- International edition (version used for foreign releases and the AI-TV version; also released on Japanese laserdisc in the 80s): 90 minutes.
 The other two Gyaos fights are included, but are curiously sandwiched between the second Barugon battle and the first Gyaos battle.

 - Stock Footage: So.
 Very.
 Much.

-- Too Dumb to Live: Tom and Masao are smart when it comes to engineering, but they seem to lack, what's it called?
+- Too Dumb to Live: Jim and Masao are smart when it comes to engineering, but they seem to lack, what's it called?
 Oh yeah, the sense of self preservation.